 After TMC leader’s complaint, blogger Tarak Biswas arrested in Bengal for mocking Islam

 A freethinker blogger from Bengal, Tarak Biswas, was arrested on Thursday for posting updates on social media for criticizing Islam religion.
-On Thursday, minutes after Biswas posted a message on social media, one Sanaullah Khan registered a complaint with the Cyber Police Station of the Howrah Police Commissionerate demanding his arrest.
+On Thursday, minutes after Biswas posted a message on social media, one Sanaullah Khan registered a complaint with the Cyber Police Station of the Howrah Police Commissionerate, demanding his arrest.
 According to the locals, Khan is a local leader from the ruling- Trinamool Congress party.

 While the state government representatives refused to comment on this issue, rights activists took a dig at the government for allegedly putting him behind bars for the hate speech on social media.
 “The state government’s tendency has always remained to put freethinkers behind bars.
 A few years back, a professor was jailed for circulating a cartoon of Chief Minister Mamata Banerjee.
 We can’t expect the state government to allow its people the privileges of free speech,” added Sur.